Healing

 Relieve chronic pain, heal acute trauma

-TCM Acupuncture is helpful for relieving pain related to soft tissue and MSK issues.
+Traditional Chinese Medicine (TCM) Acupuncture is helpful for relieving pain related to soft tissue and MSK issues.
 Many people deal with chronic pain issues like back pain, sciatica, neck pain, headache and migraine, frozen shoulder, tennis elbow and joint pain.
 Likewise, after an acute trauma, it is useful to administer acupuncture points for trauma right away and then work to improve recovery with a series of regular acupuncture treatments.

 Local and non-local points can treat your pain